ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

+ is of the opinion that a sentence of imprisonment is necessary but  that it  would be unduly harsh to impose a determinate sentence upon a person convicted of a class C, class D or class E  felony  offense  defined  in
+ S. 6471--A  16

- is of the opinion that a sentence of imprisonment is necessary but  that it  would be unduly harsh to impose a determinate sentence upon a person convicted of a class C, class D or class E  felony  offense  defined  in article two hundred twenty or two hundred twenty-two of this chapter, or a  class B felony defined in article two hundred twenty of this chapter, other than the class B felony defined in section 220.48 of this chapter, as added by a chapter of the laws of two thousand  nine  the  court  may impose a definite sentence of imprisonment and fix a term of one year or less.
+ article two hundred twenty or two hundred twenty-two of this chapter, or a  class B felony defined in article two hundred twenty of this chapter, other than the class B felony defined in section 220.48 of this chapter, as  added  by  a  chapter of the laws of two thousand nine the court may impose a definite sentence of imprisonment and fix a term of one year or less.
-  (d)  The  court  may  direct  that a determinate sentence imposed on a defendant convicted of a class B felony, other than the class  B  felony defined  in section 220.48 of this chapter, pursuant to this subdivision
+  (d) The court may direct that a  determinate  sentence  imposed  on  a defendant  convicted  of a class B felony, other than the class B felony defined in section 220.48 of this chapter, pursuant to this  subdivision be  executed  as  a  sentence  of  parole supervision in accordance with section 410.91 of the criminal procedure law.]
- S. 6471  16

- be executed as a sentence  of  parole  supervision  in  accordance  with section 410.91 of the criminal procedure law.]
-  §  20.
+  § 21.
 Subdivisions 3 and 4 of section  70.70  of  the  penal  law  are
  REPEALED.
-  § 21.
+  §  22.
 Section 70.71 of the penal law, as added by chapter 738 of the laws of 2004, paragraph (a) of subdivision 2 as amended and  subdivision 5  as added by section 26 of part AAA of chapter 56 of the laws of 2009, is amended to read as follows:
  § 70.71 Sentence of imprisonment for a class A felony drug offender.
   1. For the purposes of this section, the following terms shall mean:
   (a) "Felony drug offender" means a defendant who stands  convicted  of any  class  A  felony  as  defined in article two hundred twenty of this chapter.
   (b) ["Second felony drug offender" means a second felony  offender  as that  term  is defined in subdivision one of section 70.06 of this arti- cle, who stands convicted of and is to be  sentenced  for  any  class  A felony as defined in article two hundred twenty of this chapter.
   (c)] "Violent felony offense" shall have the same meaning as that term is defined in subdivision one of section 70.02 of this article.
   2. Sentence of imprisonment for a first felony drug offender.
   (a)  Applicability.
 Except as provided in subdivision three[, four or five] of  this  section,  this  subdivision  shall  apply  to  a  person convicted  of  a class A felony as defined in article two hundred twenty of this chapter.
   (b) Authorized sentence.
 The TERM OF SENTENCE SHALL BE  FIXED  BY  THE COURT.
 THE COURT MAY IMPOSE A DEFINITE SENTENCE OF IMPRISONMENT AND FIX A TERM OF LESS THAN ONE YEAR.
 IF A COURT FINDS THAT A SENTENCE OF IMPRI- SONMENT  IS  THE  MINIMUM  TERM OF IMPRISONMENT NECESSARY TO ACHIEVE THE GOALS OF SENTENCING, THE court shall impose a determinate term of impri- sonment which shall be imposed by the court in whole or half  years  and which  shall  include  as a part thereof a period of post-release super- vision in accordance with section  70.45  of  this  article.
 The  terms authorized for such determinate sentences are as follows:
   (i)  for  a  class A-I felony, the term shall [be at least eight years and shall] not exceed twenty years;
   (ii) for a class A-II felony, the term shall [be at least three  years and shall] not exceed ten years.
   [(c)  Lifetime  probation.
 Notwithstanding any other provision of law, the court may sentence a defendant convicted  of  a  class  A-II  felony defined  in  article  two  hundred  twenty  of  this chapter to lifetime probation in accordance with the provisions of  section  65.00  of  this chapter.]
   3. [Sentence of imprisonment for a second felony drug offender.
   (a)  Applicability.
 This  subdivision  shall apply to a second felony drug offender whose prior  felony  conviction  or  convictions  did  not include one or more violent felony offenses.
+ S. 6471--A  17

   (b)  Authorized  sentence.
 When  the  court has found pursuant to the provisions of section 400.21  of  the  criminal  procedure  law  that  a defendant  is  a  second  felony drug offender who stands convicted of a class A felony as defined in article two hundred twenty or  two  hundred twenty-one  of  this  chapter,  the  court  shall  impose  a determinate sentence of imprisonment.
 Such determinate sentence shall include  as  a part  thereof  a  period  of post-release supervision in accordance with section 70.45 of  this  article.
 Such  determinate  sentence  shall  be imposed by the court in whole or half years as follows:
- S. 6471  17

   (i)  for  a  class A-I felony, the term shall be at least twelve years and shall not exceed twenty-four years;
   (ii) for a class A-II felony, the term shall be at least six years and shall not exceed fourteen years.
   (c) Lifetime probation.
 Notwithstanding any other  provision  of  law, the  court  may  sentence  a  defendant convicted of a class A-II felony defined in article two  hundred  twenty  of  this  chapter  to  lifetime probation  in  accordance  with  the provisions of section 65.00 of this chapter.
   4. Sentence of imprisonment for a second felony drug  offender  previ- ously convicted of a violent felony offense.
   (a)  Applicability.
 This  subdivision  shall apply to a second felony drug offender whose prior felony conviction was a violent felony.
   (b) Authorized sentence.
 When the court  has  found  pursuant  to  the provisions  of  section  400.21  of  the  criminal  procedure law that a defendant is a second felony drug offender whose prior felony conviction was a violent felony, who stands  convicted  of  a  class  A  felony  as defined  in article two hundred twenty or two hundred twenty-one of this chapter, the court shall impose a determinate sentence of  imprisonment.
  Such  determinate  sentence  shall include as a part thereof a period of post-release supervision in accordance with section 70.45 of this  arti- cle.
 Such determinate sentence shall be imposed by the court in whole or half years as follows:
   (i)  for  a class A-I felony, the term shall be at least fifteen years and shall not exceed thirty years;
   (ii) for a class A-II felony, the term shall be at least  eight  years and shall not exceed seventeen years.
   5.]
 Sentence of imprisonment for operating as a major trafficker.
   (a)  Applicability.
 This subdivision shall apply to a person convicted of the class A-I felony of operating as a major trafficker as defined in section 220.77 of this chapter.
   (b) Authorized sentence.
 [Except as provided in paragraph (c) of  this subdivision, the] THE TERM OF SENTENCE SHALL BE FIXED BY THE COURT.
 THE COURT  MAY  IMPOSE A DEFINITE SENTENCE OF IMPRISONMENT AND FIX A TERM OF LESS THAN ONE YEAR.
 IF A COURT FINDS THAT A SENTENCE OF IMPRISONMENT  IS THE  MINIMUM  TERM  OF  IMPRISONMENT  NECESSARY  TO ACHIEVE THE GOALS OF SENTENCING, THE court shall impose an indeterminate term of imprisonment for an A-I felony, in accordance with the provisions of section 70.00 of this article.
   [(c) Alternative determinate sentence.
-If a defendant stands convicted of  violating  section  220.77 of this chapter, and if the court, having regard to the nature and circumstances of the crime and the history  and character  of the defendant, is of the opinion that a sentence of impri- sonment is necessary but that it would be unduly  harsh  to  impose  the indeterminate  sentence  for  a class A-I felony specified under section 70.00 of this article, the court  may  instead  impose  the  determinate sentence of imprisonment authorized by clause (i) of subparagraph (b) of subdivision  two  of  this  section for a class A-I drug felony; in such case, the reasons for the court's opinion shall  be  set  forth  on  the record.]
+If a defendant stands convicted of violating section 220.77 of this chapter, and if  the  court,  having regard  to the nature and circumstances of the crime and the history and character of the defendant, is of the opinion that a sentence of  impri- sonment  is  necessary  but  that it would be unduly harsh to impose the indeterminate sentence for a class A-I felony  specified  under  section 70.00  of  this  article,  the  court may instead impose the determinate sentence of imprisonment authorized by clause (i) of subparagraph (b) of
+ S. 6471--A  18

+ subdivision two of this section for a class A-I  drug  felony;  in  such case,  the  reasons  for  the  court's opinion shall be set forth on the record.]
-  §  22.
+  §  23.
 Section  70.80  of the penal law, as added by chapter 7 of the laws of 2007, paragraph (a) of subdivision 1 as amended by  chapter  368 of the laws of 2015, is amended to read as follows:
  § 70.80 Sentences  of  imprisonment  for  conviction  of  a  felony  sex offense.
- S. 6471  18

   1. Definitions. (a) For the purposes of this section,  a  "felony  sex offense" means a conviction of any felony defined in article one hundred thirty  of  this  chapter,  including  a  sexually  motivated felony, or